GEO3143 : Community Volunteering: A Geography Perspective

 |Semester 2 Credit Value:||10|

-This is a placement module which requires the student to undertake 70 hours of volunteering.
+This is a 'service learning' placement module which requires the student to undertake 70 hours of volunteering.
 This course aims to give students an opportunity to develop critical understanding of the theories, practices and politics of community-based research and the ethics and governance of community organising and voluntary social and/or environmental action.

 Working in small groups, in collaboration with a community-based partner, the placements are intended to give undergraduates a chance to experience research-led and participatory learning and to develop key skills and capabilities of cooperation, team-working, effective communication and personal responsibility.